 and multiple developmental needs.

-on the campus of the West Virginia Schools for the Deaf/Blind in
+Typically camp is held in July on the campus of the West Virginia Schools for the Deaf and the Blind in Romney, WV.

 professionals, college students, and others who want to learn more about assistive

 technology.
 A limited number of "focus" children will be accepted

 and assigned a team of professionals who help families identify and apply